Pri1437/computer-science/data-science/intro-to-data-science/week1.md

 #calling function mentioning z value
 print(add_numbers(1,2,3)) # after function is called z=3 not "None"
 ```
+The optional parameters come at the end of function declaration

 Multiple "if"s are evaluated simultaneous whether others pass or fail and "if" with "elif" just evaluates the other if the first one fails